Kismet (musical)

-Kismet is a musical adapted by Charles Lederer and Luther Davis from the 1911 play of the same name by Edward Knoblock, with lyrics and musical adaptation (as well as some original music) by Robert Wright and George Forrest.
+Kismet is a musical adapted by Charles Lederer and Luther Davis from the play Kismet (1911) by Edward Knoblock, with lyrics and musical adaptation (as well as some original music) by Robert Wright and George Forrest.
 The music was mostly adapted from several pieces composed by Alexander Borodin.
 The story concerns a wily poet who talks his way out of trouble several times; meanwhile, his beautiful daughter meets and falls in love with the young caliph.

 The musical was first produced on Broadway in 1953 and won the Tony Award for best musical in 1954.
 It was also successful in London's West End and has been given several revivals.
 A 1955 film version was produced by Metro-Goldwyn-Mayer.

 Background

 The musical was commissioned by Edwin Lester, founder and director of the Los Angeles Civic Light Opera, who conceived of a musical based on the 1911 play Kismet by Edward Knoblock.
 Lester had previously produced Song of Norway, with the same composing team, adapting the melodies of Edvard Grieg.
 For Kismet, the writers seized upon the music of Alexander Borodin, which they felt had a suitable exotic flavor and lush melodies.
+Four film versions of the play were made before the creation of the musical, including a 1944 film produced by Metro-Goldwyn-Mayer, directed by William Dieterle and starring Ronald Colman as Hafiz and Marlene Dietrich as Jamille.